 The design by artist Ulrik Samuelson, installed in in 1977 and 1987, is supposed to represent an archeological dig.
 It features actual artefacts from Makalös Palace, which once stood in the same location above the ground.
 The geometric-style patterned floor and ceiling with a red, green, and white colour scheme are influenced by the historic palace’s French garden.

 Kungsträdgårdsgatan is the end of the Blue line, so go back in the other direction and hop off at Rådhuset.

-This station was designed by Sigvard Olsson and was my fave from our makeshift tour – the red rock juxtaposed with the modern escalators gave the whole place a surreal look.
-It felt like we were wandering through a futuristic cave.
+This station was designed by Sigvard Olsson and was my fave from our makeshift tour – the red rocky walls juxtaposed with the modern escalators gave the whole place a surreal look.
+It felt like we were wandering through a futuristic alien space cave.

 Continue on the Blue line in the same direction, and get off at Fridhemsplan.
-We only intended to use this as a station to change from the Blue line to the Green line, but the station itself is actually pretty cool, too.
+We only intended to use this station to change from the Blue line to the Green line, but the art in this old station is actually pretty cool, too.
 Fridhemsplan is another cave-like station in the Stockholm metro which was originally opened in 1952.

 From Fridhemsplan, change to the Green line and go one stop to Thorildsplan.

 This is the only outdoor station on our itinerary, and it also has the most recent artwork.
 In 2008, Lars Arrhenius added the pixellated tiles arranged to show characters and scenes in the style of video games such as Super Mario, Space Invaders, and Pacman.